cereniyim/fraud-detection-app/README.md

 `end_block` and boundaries are inclusive.

 To get the data with the time interval, set `time_interval_in_seconds` to an integer greater than 0.
 This will override using the app with the block range.
-This will get the latest blocks within the specified time interval approximately.
+This will get the latest blocks within the specified seconds approximately.

 To use a pre-trained model, set `use_pre_trained_model` to `true`.
 This will load the latest model from the model registry.
 Model training is required upon start.

-After loading the data, the model is trained with 2 features
+After loading the data, the model is trained with 2 features:
 - transaction value per token
-- gas cost (aby multiplying the effective gas price and gas used by transaction)
+- gas cost (by multiplying the effective gas price and gas used by transaction)

-The app returns a list of dictionaries as an output, an example output is as follows
+The app returns a list of dictionaries as an output, an example is as follows
 ```json
 [
   {